allentown521/saladict-desktop-docs/vitepress/en/docs/config/hotkey.md

 ---
 title: Saladict
-titleTemplate: Hotkey
+titleTemplate: Hotkey Settings
 ---

 # Hotkey Settings

-All four basic functions of the software support setting hotkeys separately.
+The four basic functions of the software all support setting separate hotkeys.
-Note that Saladict only supports standard combination keys and does not support non-standard hotkeys like double-clicks, nor will it in the future.
-If you have such a requirement, please use third-party key mapping to implement it.
+Note that Saladict only supports standard key combinations and does not support non-standard shortcuts like double-clicks.
+This will not be supported in the future either.
+If needed, please use third-party key mapping tools to achieve this.

-## Hotkey Setting Failure
+## Hotkey Setting Failed

 ### Wayland

-Tauri's hotkey scheme does not currently support Wayland, so Saladict's hotkey settings cannot be used under Wayland.
-Please refer to [External Invocation](/en/docs/invoke.html) to use the `curl` command to call Saladict in the system's custom hotkeys.
+Tauri's hotkey solution does not yet support Wayland, so the hotkey settings in Saladict cannot be used under Wayland.
+Please refer to [External Invocation](/en/docs/invoke.html) to use `curl` commands in system custom shortcuts to invoke Saladict.